pantheon-systems/documentation/source/content/guides/autopilot/06-autopilot-faq.md

 ## Does Autopilot work with Build Tools?

-Not yet.
-[Autopilot](/guides/autopilot) is not compatible with [Build Tools](/guides/build-tools/) or other workflows that use external Git repositories.
+Yes.

 ## What versions of Drush are supported by Autopilot?

-The version(s) of Drush that are supported by Autopilot for sites:
+The version(s) of Drush that are supported by Autopilot are:
-- **Up to (not including) Drupal 9**: Drush 8
-- **Drupal 9 with Integrated Composer**: Any; Autopilot will use Composer instead of Drush.
+- **Drupal with Integrated Composer**: Any; Autopilot will use Composer instead of Drush.
-- **Drupal 9 without Integrated Composer**: Drush is not supported.
-Drupal 9 requires Drush 10 or higher, but Autopilot is not compatible with Drush 10.
+- **Drupal without Integrated Composer**: Drush 8 is supported.

-Autopilot only supports Drush 8 for all sites up to Drupal 9.

-All Drupal 9 sites that use Integrated Composer are compatible with Autopilot.

-Autopilot does not use Drush when updating an Integrated Composer site; you can use any Drush version when using Integrated Composer.
-Refer to the documentation on [Drush versions](/drush-versions) for more information.
+See [Drush versions](/drush-versions) for more information.

 ## Does Autopilot support Terminus actions?